-Indiana governor faces lawsuit for blocking Syrian refugees
+Indiana gov. faces lawsuit for blocking Syrian refugees

 Indianapolis — A lawsuit is challenging the Indiana governor’s decision to stop state agencies from helping resettle Syrian refugees, saying the action wrongly targets the refugees based on their nationality.